NeilJustice/ZenUnitAndMetalMock/README.md

 None
    Run all non-skipped tests while printing detailed information.
 -minimal
-   Print minimal information during the test run.
+   Print only preamble and conclusion instead of detailed information.
 -exit0
    Always exit 0 regardless of test run outcome.
+   Useful for always allowing the Visual Studio debugger to launch.
 -failskips
    Exit 1 regardless of test run outcome if any tests are skipped.
+   Useful setting for continuous integration servers to guard against the possibility of complacency with respect to skipped tests.
 -testruns=<N>
    Repeat the running of all non-skipped tests N times.
+   Key option for maximizing testing rigor.
+-random[=Seed]
+   Run test classes in a random order and run tests in a random order.
+   Key option for maximizing testing rigor.
 -help or --help
    Display this help.
 ```